chzerv/ansible-role-raspberry-pi/README.md

 # Ansible Role: Raspberry Pi

-This role configures a Raspberry Pi running Raspbian or Ubuntu (ARM).
+This role configures a Raspberry Pi running Raspbian (stretch, buster) or Ubuntu (19.04+).
+Although it's named "raspberry-pi", tt can be probably used to setup any Debian-based installation.

 The configuration includes: